-Members need to be enrolled in the 4-H Visual Arts project to show in the department.
+Members need to be enrolled in the 4-H Visual Arts Hobbies and Crafts project to show in the department.

-Please sign up for conference judging time via Sign-Up Genius at the time of Pre-Entry.
+Please sign up for conference judging time via Sign- Up Genius at the time of Pre-Entry.

 - 1. Read all General Rules. - 2.
 All articles must have been produced by the 4-H member and completed within the 4-H year.
-All items must be original creation and cannot be made from a kit. - 3.
+All items must be original creations and cannot be made from a kit. - 3.
 The 4-H member must be enrolled in the project and may submit up to 5 craftworks entries. - 4.
-No duplicate entries will be accepted (for example, needlepoint key rings)

-- 5. The 4-H Arts and Crafts will be judged on July 24 at the Kingman County Expo Center.
+No duplicate entries will be accepted. - 5.
+The 4-H Arts and Crafts will be judged on July 24 at the Kingman County Expo Center.
 A schedule will be determined following pre-entry processing. - 6.
 Must be enrolled in the project.
 Ribbons will be awarded to each entry.
-Entries should show progress in 4-Her's work.
-No duplicate entries will be accepted (for example, needlepoint key rings). - 7.
+Entries should show progress in 4-H'ers work.
+No duplicate entries will be accepted. - 7.
 All artwork must be titled and signed. - 8.
-Ribbons will be awarded to each entry - 9.
+Ribbons will be awarded to each entry. - 9.
 Articles exhibited must be an original design created by the exhibitor.
 See copyright guidelines in the general rules section of the Fair Book. - 10.
 Large art items will not be accepted.
-Exhibits must be of a manageable size and be easily transported and displayed by one person. - 11.
-Multi-Piece items should be marked accordingly. - 12.
+Exhibits must be of a manageable size and be easily transported and displayed by one person.

+- 11. Multi-Piece items should be marked accordingly. - 12.
 4-H members should exhibit in the project in which they are enrolled.
 The Fiber Arts Project offers classes for quilting, embroidery, counted-cross stitch etc. - 13.
 Not responsible for live plants needing to be watered during the fair. - 14.
 All exhibits are entered at your own risk. - 15.
 No molded ceramics will be accepted.
 Only original hand-built or wheel-thrown pieces can be accepted. - 16.
 Leather and Jewelry items can be entered into the Hobbies and Crafts department, not Fine Art department. - 17.
 Lego projects will not be allowed in the Visual Arts department.
-Lego projects need to be entered in Department 32, Building Block Engineering.
+Lego projects need to be entered in Department 32, Building Block Engineering. - 18.
+Projects with "fractal burning" are not allowed. - 19.
+Leather kits are allowed.
+All other kits are not. - 20.
+Project dioramas need to be entered in Department 33 4-H Miscellaneous and Organized Project Exhibits.

-276. Junior Crafts
+276. Junior Crafts (7-9)

 276a.
-Cloverbud Visual Arts
+Cloverbud Crafts

-277. Intermediate Crafts
+277. Intermediate Crafts (10-13)

-278. Senior Crafts
+278. Senior Crafts (14 & older)

-279. Junior Recycled Crafts
+279. Junior Recycled Crafts (7-9)

-280. Intermediate Recycled Crafts
+280. Intermediate Recycled Crafts (10-13)

-281. Senior Recycled Crafts
+281. Senior Recycled Crafts (14 & older)